erikbackman/aoc2021/README.md

 # Advent of Code 2021

-The goal for this is to pick whatever language I feel like using for each day.
+The goal for this year is to pick whatever language I feel like using for each day.

 ## Solutions:
 - [Day 1](day1) (Emacs Lisp)